deliveroo/deliveroo.engineering/_posts/2023-02-28-the-road-to-run-apache-flink-applications-on-aws-kda.md

 In addition to Apache Flink metrics, AWS KDA provides additional metrics for AWS MSK (Kafka) and AWS Kinesis Stream.
 These metrics include lag, commit success and failure counts.
 All metrics are available in CloudWatch.

-#### Lesson 1 - Documentation and Support 😵‍💫

-This was the hardest lesson.
-At the time when we were looking in to AWS KDA, the documentation was vastly out dated, we struggled to package our PyFlink application because the code examples were incorrect and inconsistent.
-It took a long time for us to get to the bottom of these issues after raising AWS support tickets, Github issues and asking on Apache Flink’s Slack workspace.

 #### Lesson 2 - PyFlink 🐍